Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Basic Setup

+This sampling mechanism is referred to as non-informative sampling in the literature of survey sampling \citep{Pfeffermann1993} and as missing at random in missing data analysis \citep{rubin1976}.
+Under this sampling mechanism, we have $f(y\mid x, \delta = 1) = f(y\mid x)$.
+Therefore, the sampled outcome distribution is the same as that of the population.
+In contrast, definition \ref{d1} allows the two distributions to differ, and ignoring the sampling mechanism may result in biased results.

+Here, we illustrate a situation in which Definition \ref{d1} applies.
+Let $S$ denote a covariate available to a sampling designer who constructs the sampling weights.
+The left side of Figure \ref{dag} shows the directed acyclic graph (DAG) representing the variables accessible to the sampling designer.
+In this scenario, the data analyst is considered distinct from the sampling designer and does not have access to the variable $S$; this perspective is reflected in the DAG on the right side of Figure \ref{dag}.
+The sampling design is informative because the sampling weights $W$ remain associated with the study outcome even after adjusting for covariates.
+As a result, $W$ becomes correlated with the outcome and, from the analyst’s perspective, is best treated as a random variable—since the analyst does not know how $W$ was constructed.
+Unlike in classical design-based inference, where design weights are treated as fixed, this approach recognizes the influence of unobserved variables in the sampling process.

+Consider a scenario in which the outcome variable $Y$ is subject to missingness among the sampled units, resulting in only $ m $ out of $ n $ units having fully observed data.
+Let $ R $ be a response indicator for $ Y $, which is equal to one when $ Y $ is observed and equal to zero otherwise.
 We outline our setup across three distinct settings in Figure \ref{fig:1}.
 In Setting 1, information regarding $ X $ is available for all units.
 In Setting 2, information regarding $ X $ is limited to sampled units.
-In Setting 3, instead of using data from $ X $ for unsampled units, we leverage additional data sources that provide information such as the mean and variance of $ X $.
+In Setting 3, instead of using data from $ X $ for unsampled units, we utilize additional data sources that provide information such as the mean and variance of $ X $.

 For notational simplicity, without loss of generality, we rearrange the order of the units as follows: the initial $ m $ units are fully observed, the subsequent $ n - m $ units are sampled with $ Y $ units missing, and the remaining $ N - n $ units are unsampled.